Flowpack/Flowpack.Listable/README.md

 3. For each of your nodetypes create a new TS object of type NodeTypeName + 'Short', or manually definy a rendering object.
 4. Rely on public API keys when overriding settings.

-[See here](https://github.com/sfi-ru/KateheoDistr/blob/master/Packages/Sites/Sfi.Kateheo/Resources/Private/TypoScript/NodeTypes/PageMain.ts2#L5) for a trivial integration example.

-If you don't need the package, but love TypoScript, [look here](https://github.com/Flowpack/Flowpack.Listable/blob/master/Resources/Private/TypoScript/Api.ts2), you may find some inspiration :)
+If you don't need the package, but love Fusion, [look here](https://github.com/Flowpack/Flowpack.Listable/blob/master/Resources/Private/Fusion/Api.ts2), you may find some inspiration :)

 # Nodetype mixins

 On data level we provide only one mixin: `Flowpack.Listable:ListableMixin`.
 The only thing you have to do, is to add this mixin to nodetypes that you would want to list with this package.
 That's right, planing all other fields is completely up to you.

-# TypoScript objects
+# Fusion objects

 Keys documented here are considered public API and would be treated with semantic versioning in mind.
 Extend all other properties at your own risk.

 ## Flowpack.Listable:Listable

 At the heart of this package is a `Flowpack.Listable:Listable` object.
 It provides some good defaults for rendering lists of things, and is pretty extensible too.
-Here are TypoScript context variables that you can configure for this object:
+Here are Fusion context variables that you can configure for this object:

 | Setting | Description | Defaults |
 |---------|-------------|----------|